daveta/analytics/interruptable_prompt.md

 ## Summary
-Cafe and Enterprise Bot  independently are handling interruptions.
+Cafe and Enterprise Bot  are handling interruptions in similar but differen ways.
 An example of an interruption is "I would like help" or "I want to cancel".
-They both solve it using LUIS/QnA (Dispatch) to detect distinct interruptions.
+Both solutions use LUIS/QnA (Dispatch) to detect interruptions.
 This proposes a new prompt that integrates LUIS/QnA models for interruption support.
 In addition, this proposes a flexible data collection for model improvement, model measurement and custom reports.

 Note:
 Enterprise Bot handles interruptions at a dialog level.
 Cafe handled at prompt level.
 This approach is taking the most granular approach using prompts.